Best Road Trip Outfits 2026: Comfort Meets Style

 Fabric Technology: What to Look For

-- Odor-resistance: Extends wear between washes (crucial for multi-day trips)
+- Odor-resistance: Extends wear between washes (crucial for multi-day trips and reducing luggage)

 - UV protection: Built-in sun defense for convertible drives and outdoor stops